 The lack of parks and green space in cities should not be news to us.
 With urban populations growing and daily screen time increasing, people have been disconnecting from nature over the last several decades.
 This has resulted in negative impacts on our and our kids' physical and mental health.

 Studies have shown that today, U.S. children spend less time outdoors than prison inmates.
-This nature deficit, described by Richard Louv in his 2005 book The Last Kid in the Woods, has resulted in an increase in obesity, attention disorders, and depression.
-According to Timothy Beatley in his 2011 book, Biophilic Cities, “Nature in our lives is not optional but essential.”
+This nature deficit, described by Richard Louv in his 2005 book The Last Kid in the Woods, has increased in obesity, attention disorders, and depression.
+According to Timothy Beatley in his 2011 book, Biophilic Cities, "Nature in our lives is not optional but essential."

-To support a much-needed change in behavior to get people outside, cities need to change the purpose of public space.
+To support a much-needed behavior change to get people outside, cities need to change the purpose of public space.
 Currently, the majority of public space in cities is dedicated to parking, not parks.